Skip to main content

 Open the black box.
 Visible.
 Analyzed.
 Acted on.

 That means a real read on every channel, in one place, run on the data you already produce.
 It means pacing-vs-plan that pulls from the PMS, not the agency's creative deck.
-It means a written recommendation on what to do next, in operator language, because an operator wrote it.
+It means an AI briefing every Monday with three specific actions, written in plain operator language, not agency jargon.
 It means the asset-management seat finally owns the marketing read.

 The principles